Federal Law Enforcement Council Act¶

 The Federal Law Enforcement Council Act restructures the governance of federal law enforcement by abolishing the office of the Attorney General and replacing it with a seven-member Federal Law Enforcement Council.
 The Act addresses a structural vulnerability in the current system: the concentration of all federal prosecution authority in a single officer who serves at the pleasure of the President, creating conditions under which the entire federal law enforcement apparatus can be captured for political purposes.

 The Act separates two functions that the current structure conflates in the Attorney General -- the communication of legitimate executive enforcement priorities and the exercise of independent prosecutorial judgment.
-A new cabinet-level Law Enforcement Secretary serves as the President's policy voice, communicating enforcement priorities to the Council through a formal documentation protocol.
+A new cabinet-level Law Enforcement Secretary serves as the President's policy voice.
 The Council exercises all prosecutorial authority independently.
 Communications between the Executive and the Council must pass through a single Authorized Communication Channel, and only formally documented communications carry legal standing.
 Informal pressure -- through any channel, from any source -- is defined out of legal existence rather than merely prohibited.

 The Act preserves presidential authority within constitutional bounds.
 The President nominates Council Members with Senate confirmation, appoints and removes the Law Enforcement Secretary at will, and retains the ability to remove Council Members for documented cause.
-The multi-member governance structure operates within the constitutional framework upheld by the Supreme Court for independent commissions since Humphrey's Executor v.
+Council Members serve staggered fourteen-year terms on a calendar-fixed biennial appointment schedule that no action by any officer can alter, ensuring that the President controls whom to nominate but not when or how often nominations arise.
+Each appointment is terminal -- no member may serve a subsequent term.
+Vacancies are covered through a tiered roster of former Council Members and senior career officials until the seat is filled at the next scheduled biennial date.
+The structure operates within the constitutional framework upheld by the Supreme Court for independent commissions since Humphrey's Executor v.
 United States (1935) and reaffirmed in Seila Law LLC v.
 CFPB (2020) and Collins v.
 Yellen (2021).

 Key Components¶